 Despite the great empirical success of deep reinforcement learning, its theoretical foundation is less well understood.
 In this work, we make the first attempt to theoretically understand the deep Q-network (DQN) algorithm (Mnih et al., 2015) from both algorithmic and statistical perspectives.
-In specific, we focus on a slight simplification of DQN that fully captures its key features.
-Under mild assumptions, we establish the algorithmic and statistical rates of convergence for the action-value functions of the iterative policy sequence obtained by DQN.
+In specific, we focus on the fitted Q iteration (FQI) algorithm with deep neural networks, which is a slight simplification of DQN that captures the tricks of experience replay and target network used in DQN.
+Under mild assumptions, we establish the algorithmic and statistical rates of convergence for the action-value functions of the iterative policy sequence obtained by FQI.
 In particular, the statistical error characterizes the bias and variance that arise from approximating the action-value function using deep neural network, while the algorithmic error converges to zero at a geometric rate.
 As a byproduct, our analysis provides justifications for the techniques of experience replay and target network, which are crucial to the empirical success of DQN.
 Furthermore, as a simple extension of DQN, we propose the Minimax-DQN algorithm for zero-sum Markov game with two players, which is deferred to the appendix due to space limitations.